fatimaazizz/javascript-prep/12_short_Circuting.md

 # Short Circuting

-logical operators always don't give true and false. they can use any data type, retuern any data type and They do short circutting
+logical operators always don't give true and false. they can use any data type, return any data type and They do short circutting

 ## OR operator